xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 ``fir_design.py`` usage
 .......................

 In order generate custom filters the ``fir_design.py`` can be executed.
-The purpose of this file is to design end generate the FIR coefficients for the three stages of decimation. ``fir_design.py`` is a command line tool that takes a number of command line options to control each parameter of the filter design.
+The purpose of this script is to design and generate the FIR coefficients for the three stages of decimation. ``fir_design.py`` is a command line tool that takes a number of options to control each parameter of the filter design.
 As previously illustrated the PDM to PCM conversion is divided into three stages.
 The overall noise floor is governed with the option ``--stopband-attenuation``.
 This should be a positive number of decibels between 20 and 120.
-In the first stage of design the designer is able to tune:
+In the first stage the designer is able to tune:

-* passband bandwidth(``--first-stage-pass-bw``) - The bandwidth of the passband, in kHz.
+* passband bandwidth (``--first-stage-pass-bw``) - The bandwidth of the passband, in kHz.
-* stopband bandwidth(``--first-stage-stop-bw``) - The bandwidth of the bands around the regions that will alias with the pass band after decimation, in kHz.
+* stopband bandwidth (``--first-stage-stop-bw``) - The bandwidth of the bands around the regions that will alias with the pass band after decimation, in kHz.

 These are illustrated in :ref:`figfirst`.